 What the Police Must Prove

-To convict you of Unlawful Assault, the prosecution must prove each of the following elements beyond a reasonable doubt:
+To convict a person of unlawful assault, the prosecution must prove each of the following elements beyond a reasonable doubt:

-- You struck/touched/applied force to another person, or threatened another with immediate violence;
+- They struck/touched/applied force to another person, or threatened another with immediate violence;

 - The actions were not consented to by the victim;